October 12, 2012

 Steve Zenofsky, APR, Fellow PRSA, assistant vice president, manager of public relations, FM Global

-Renée T. Walker, APR, is the president of Michigan-based Renée Walker & Associates LLC, a strategy and communications consultancy, and is a veteran communications executive with nearly 30 years of experience.
+Renée T. Walker, APR, is president of Renée Walker & Associates, a strategy and communications consultancy, and author of “Brand Power for Small Business Entrepreneurs.”
+Email: email@example.com.